Don’t Own Suitable Bike

 Setting up a Bike for Commuting:

-Attire is great - if you want to commute in lycra/spandex that's cool, but it's not for everyone.
-We favor wearing normal clothing that has a bit of stretch in it.
+- Attire is great - if you want to commute in lycra/spandex that's cool, but it's not for everyone.
+We favour wearing normal clothing that has a bit of stretch in it.

-Good jacket/layers - Pick yourself out a nice jacket to suit your climate, something that you can layer on with other items to make it easy to adjust to temperature.
+Good jacket/layers - Pick yourself out a nice jacket to suit your climate, something that you can layer on with other items to make it easy to adjust to temperature is ideal.